Experian Dispute - Credit Report Errors

 Understanding How Credit Works

-Before we dive into how to dispute a credit report error, let's first understand some of the terminology and players in this game.
+Before we dive into how to dispute a credit report error on your Experian report, let's first understand some of the terminology and players in this game of disputes.

 A lender or creditor is a business which has extended you credit for the purpose of helping you make a purchase when you lack the necessary cash to pay for the purchase up-front.

 These creditors will report the status of your loan to companies known as "credit reporting agencies."
 These reporting firms are also known as credit bureaus -- such as Experian, Equifax, and Trans Union.

 If you become delinquent on a loan - that is, you fail to make payments in a timely manner as stipulated in the original credit agreement - the creditor may decide to report the negative status of the loan to a credit bureau.